Welcome to Green Tables - a farm and garden philanthropic initiative of Les Dames d'Escoffier International

 To partner with Les Dames and Green Tables in your community, contact our co-chairs

-Click here to learn more and to sign up.
+Click here for ideas, to learn more and get started.

 LDEI and Food Day